zuplo/docs/docs/articles/what-is-zuplo.md

 All Zuplo runtimes and customer code execution is safely isolated (each project, even within the same customer account is fully isolated).
-Edge deployments run on web worker technology (on the cloudflare network by default) which provides high isolation guarantees.
+Edge deployments run on web worker technology (on the Cloudflare network by default) which provides high isolation guarantees.

 ## Performance and latency